DNibs/s-programming-language/README.md

   To avoid global variable problems, macros treat _y as a local variable and copy to result y at end.

 - **Macro Exit**
-  Need to deliberately add [E] at end of macro instead.
+  Need to deliberately add [E] at end of macro.
 This is a convenient place to copy _y to result.

 - **Macro Expansion**
   Local variable name expansion is currently handled differently than as explained in ECE664 Lec4.
 However, namespace collision is still avoided.